Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Martin Brian Anstice - Lam Research Corp.

-...equipment companies.
+Yeah.
+I think I'm not sure we have that much to add frankly to everything that I've seen, written, read by analysts or equipment companies.
 And frankly speaking, the primary purpose of this dialog is to talk about the economics of the company, not the industry.
 So, what we've tried to articulate, C.J., is an enhanced view of performance this year, so the slightly less than $10 billion shipments reference is an important one, and that embeds in it a commentary on SAM expansion and share growth.
 And we have opined on kind of the sustainability of spending and a strong kind of outlook for our calendar 2018.
 But as is customary, I like to take a shot at putting a clump to take up reference at the beginning of the year and one at the end, and let other people have their moment of glory in the middle.

 C. J. Muse - Evercore Group LLC